Explaining the meltdown of Yellow, the trucking company with Kansas City ties

 Animus between Yellow and Teamsters has grown in recent months, with each party blaming one another for the company's problems.

-After the trucking carrier tried to restructure its operations this spring as a cost-saving measure that would allow it to refinance its debt.
-In June, Yellow sued the union for blocking the restructuring plan it said was "essential to the company's survival."
+The trucking carrier had tried to restructure its operations as a cost-saving measure that would allow it to refinance its debt.
+In June, Yellow sued the union for blocking the restructuring plan that it said was "essential to the company's survival."
 The Teamsters in turn called the lawsuit "baseless," instead blaming Yellow for "decades of gross mismanagement," that included its alleged exhaustion of the $700 million bailout loan.

 The company reported a net income of $21.8 million last year.
 Yellow has $1.3 billion in loan debt due in fall 2024, $729 million of which is owed to the federal government, according to the company's latest quarterly report.